extremeshok/clamav-unofficial-sigs/README.md

 * eXtremeSHOK.com Maintenance
 * Disabled winnow_malware.yara , duplicated in EMAIL_Cryptowall.yar and no longer maintained
+* Removed gtar requirement (--wildcards is the default)
 * Incremented the config to version 97

 ### Version 7.2.3 (17 March 2021)